 Download the request form here and read the instructions carefully.

 Obtain an instructor signature or an email statement from your instructor if your course is limited enrollment, or if there is a chance the course may fill up before your request is processed.

-You will also be expected to write a request statement that covers:
+You will also be expected to write a request statement that describes:

-- The courses you want to take (note the chart requested on the form).
+- All the courses you plan to take this quarter (note the chart requested on the form).

-- Why you want to take them (detail how these courses fit into your academic plans).
+- Why you want to take each of these courses (detail how they fit into your academic plans).

-- Why you are relatively confident of success (mention past triumphs, explain past struggles).
+- Why you are relatively confident of success (mention past triumphs, explain any past struggles).